PythonshellDebugwindow/communicare/README.md

 ## What's Next For Communicare
 1. Integration with professional healthcare technologies and systems.
-2. Train AI models specifically for this task to improve clarity, reduce medical workload, and assist in smooth interactions between patients and doctors.
+2. Training AI models specifically for this task to improve clarity, reduce medical workload, and assist in smooth interactions between patients and doctors.
 3. Patient-friendly speech recognition tailored for patients with limited literacy or typing skills.
 4. Automatic translations from the patient's preferred language into accurate medical English for better diagnosis.
-5. Increase diagrams and images to help patients identify and communicate their symptoms better.
+5. Increased diagrams and images to help patients identify and communicate their symptoms better.
-6. Visualize symptoms through animations to assist patients in selecting the most accurate descriptions of their condition.
+6. Visualisation of symptoms through animations to assist patients in selecting the most accurate descriptions of their condition.

 ## Stack
 **Frontend:**